-If you have been charged with selling or distributing cocaine, you can face 2-5 years in prison, but if the buyer or recipient was a minor, if you sold within 1000 yards of a school, or sold the drug in public, you can face more serious penalties.
-In some cases, you could face up to 9 years in prison.
+If you have been charged with selling or distributing cocaine, you can face 2-4 years in prison.
+When the charges involve attempting to distribute crack cocaine, the penalty goes up to 5 years.
+If the buyer or recipient was a minor, if you sold the drugs within 1000 yards of a school, or if you sold the drug in public, you can face more severe penalties.

 Cocaine Paraphernalia Laws

 Cocaine paraphernalia could include snorting spoons, storage vials, crack pipes, etc. Paraphernalia can also include products, such as scales, sifters, small bags, that were used to sell the drug if you have been suspected of cocaine sales.
 Possession of paraphernalia is a misdemeanor, punishable by up to six months of jail time.
 If you have paraphernalia on top of being in possession of the drug, the prosecution will also be able to use this as additional evidence against you.